Hal9k-dk/cura-kiosk/README.md

 # Cura configuration @ hal9k

 Configuration files under `.config/cura` and `.local/share/cura` are kept in Git repositories.
-When Cura is launched, all untracked files and deleted and changes are discarded.
+When Cura is launched, all untracked files are deleted and changes are discarded.
 The desktop icon runs the `run-cura` which runs `config-reset` before launching Cura.